 This locator will help you find the closest place to you.
-Then just head in during their business hours to get er done!
+Then just head in during their business hours (or follow instructions for your facility) to get things done!

 Hey ILP Volunteers — keep your receipt!
 You'll want to email a copy of your receipt to our office.

 If you already have a passport and need a new one (because things are about to expire or have already) you can renew your passport through the mail.
 Follow this page for mail-in instructions — just note that this is for individuals who already have a passport, not for first-time applicants.

 After 7-10 business days, you can track the status of your application right here.

 How long will it take before you get your passport?
 It can vary depending on how busy their offices are — due to some closures related to the Covid-19 pandemic the estimated turn around time was extended to be 8-11 weeks.
 Here's a page about when to expect your passport.

 If you need a passport faster than that, there is an option to pay a fee to expedite things.
 Here's a page about expedited fees.

 Ready for an international adventure?